 The spookiest time of year is almost upon us, and you’ve already got your kids' costumes ready, a selection of family-friendly Halloween movies queued up and all the candy hidden in the back of the pantry.
 The only thing that’s missing?
 A soundtrack to get you and your brood into the mood.
-Good news: Our roundup of Halloween music for kids—complete with classic rock hits, nostalgic 80s jams and kid-driven tunes that will get toddlers to boogie down—is sure to have everyone feeling the holiday spirit.
-Enjoy.
+Good news: Our roundup of Halloween music for kids—complete with classic rock hits, nostalgic '80s jams and kid-driven tunes that will put a spell on everyone (tantrum-prone toddler included).

 The opening of this Frankenstein-inspired track features some appropriately spooky sound effects—and the rest will just make you want to do the mashed potato.
 Add this 60s era graveyard smash to your Halloween playlist for doo-wop dance party vibes that both parents and kids can get down with.